electrum/hadoop-snappy/README.txt

   http://code.google.com/p/hadoop-snappy/

-This project is preparing to integrate the code into Hadoop Common.
+This project is integrated into Hadoop Common (JUN 2011).

+Hadoop-Snappy can be used as an add-on for recent (released) versions of Hadoop that do not provide Snappy Codec support yet.

+Hadoop-Snappy is being kept in synch with Hadoop Common.

 Build Hadoop Snappy
 =====